ahinko/tcpsolis2mqtt/readme.md

 Maybe, I have no plans for it at the moment.
 My main goal is to get the data into Home Assistant and I decided to use MQTT to simplify the project a little bit.

 ## Getting started
 Prepare a config file.
 Use `config.example.yaml` and modify it to your needs and save it as `config.yaml`.
+Most values should be self-explanatory. `register_chunks` is set to 20 by default but during my testing I've been able to query my datalogger for more than 80 registers at the same time.

 ### Docker
 `docker run -v "$(pwd)"/config.yaml:/usr/app/src/config.yaml:ro ghcr.io/ahinko/tcpsolis2mqtt:latest`